prajwal10s/Countries_table/readme.md

 Note:

-for Regex or any other field operatins:
+for Regex or any other field operations:
 Please use below columnNames for columns in the file use CountryName for Country Name use TimeZone for Time Zome